 Test Theme Outcome Readiness Criteria Assessment Criteria/Measures/Evidence RAG Status 1.
 End to end service maturity We can confidently and safely operate an end to end service to migrate legacy claimants to UC We have learnt how we can correctly identify people to move and are ready to do this at increasing scale.
 We have learnt how we can identify the people to move to UC and are ready to prove that we can do this at increasing scale, ensuring we have the right data and processes to do this.
 (DN the processes and supporting data needs will be defined during Discovery.)
 The mechanisms and processes by which we will identify claimants to move (or not to move at a given time) are sufficiently scalable for the anticipated volumes at the beginning of the scaling Phase.
 Criteria for postponements or exclusions are agreed Amber/Green In scope - this learning will be informed through Discovery testing.
 Testing of the earliest testable service commenced as planned in Bolton and Medway 09/05.
 Approach established and guidance completed to manage the selection of claimants across legacy benefit combinations.
+Learning is being harnessed regarding data quality and the streamlining of processes for the selection of claimants to support learning, identifying improvements and risks, and prioritising work to deliver these processes at increasing scale.
+Discussions have also commenced with HMRC to begin work toward automating the supply of the required data.
 Deferral and exclusions have been agreed.
 Claimants who are part of a couple will be excluded until the amended regulations are laid and therefore have descoped Housing Benefit only claimants from the earliest testable service to ensure couples are not brought into the test.
-Data is being gathered about identification and selection, and associated data quality, as part of the process.
-This is to support learning, identifying improvements and risks, and prioritising work to deliver these processes at increasing scale.

 Claimants who trust online channels and can self-serve to make their claim on time We understand and can monitor response rates to migration notices We have processes for handling failed contact and where migration notices are not delivered or have not been received.
-We can identify and support those who require additional help to make their claim and throughout their UC journey Amber/Green In scope - this learning will be informed through testing with claimants during Discovery.
-Testing of the earliest testable service commenced as planned which will initially use clerical processes to identify where claimants are in the journey.
-Data being gathered to identify support that is provided and whether claims are made by the deadline date.
-Telephony helpline to support claimants went live on 11/05.
-Content published on GOV.UK.
-Processes in place to support and guide claimants who turn up at the jobcentre.
-Initial version of learning framework available to support recording hypotheses, details of the tests being run and the data to support learning from the tests -- -- -- ------------- --
+We can identify and support those who require additional help to make their claim and throughout their UC journey Amber/Green In scope - this learning will be informed through testing with claimants during Discovery. • Testing of the earliest testable service commenced as planned which will initially use clerical processes to identify where claimants are in the journey.
+We have 93 claims so far from the first 500 Migration Notices issued and are designing a reminder to send to claimants seven weeks after their migration notice was sent - we expect this to drive up claims. • Data being gathered to identify support that is provided and whether claims are made by the deadline date and are planning to research with people that have received their migration notice. • Telephony helpline to support claimants went live on 11/05.
+We have received 125 calls to the helpline and are starting to analyse content to identify the support needs.
+Some early calls have led to specific support needs resulting in claims being made by phone. • Processes in place to support and guide claimants who turn up at the jobcentre. • Initial version of learning framework available to support recording hypotheses, details of the tests being run and the data to support learning from the tests.
+We have a plan to test different migration notice content and different reminders as a way of increasing claims. -- --- ------------- --